Features of membrane structural buildings

 Three types of technologies for architectural membrane materials

-Tetrafluoroethylene resin coated film (PTFE film)
+Polytetrafluoroethylene resin coated material (PTFE membrane)

 A membrane material consisting of glass fiber coated with fluorocarbon resin Noncombustible material with durability expected to be more than 30 years With the advent of this membrane material, the premise that tents are temporary has been overturned, and membrane materials are now used in permanent buildings.